mjhosseini/linkpred_entgraph/README.md

 Build the entailment graphs by the Marcov Chain model (random walk) as well as the Marcov Chain model (random walk) + augmentation with new scores.
 The former is done by --max_new_args 0 and the latter is done by --max_new_args 50.

+This step should be run on CPU, preferably with more than 100GB RAM (depending on the --max_new_args parameter).

 **Only for training triples:**

     python randWalk/randWalkMatFactory.py --probs_file_path NS_probs_train.txt --triples_path convE/data/NS/train.txt --max_new_args 0 --entgraph_path typedEntGrDir_NS_train_MC